Proto-Baltic language

 Proto-Baltic (PB, PBl, Common Baltic) is the unattested, reconstructed ancestral proto-language of all Baltic languages.
 It is not attested in writing, but has been partly reconstructed through the comparative method by gathering the collected data on attested Baltic and other Indo-European languages.
-It represents the common Baltic speech that approximately was spoken between the 3rd millennium BC and ca. 5th century BC, after which it began dividing into Western and Eastern Baltic languages.
+It represents the common Baltic speech that approximately was spoken between the 3rd millennium BC and ca. 5th century BC, after which it began dividing into West and East Baltic languages.
 Proto-Baltic is thought to have been a fusional language and is associated with the Corded Ware and Trzciniec cultures.
-Baltic languages share some common features with Slavic languages, suggesting the possibility of an earlier linguistic unity in development.